A Basic Introduction to the Hobby

 Where to find Tack and Accessories

 Breyer sell both Traditional size riders and tack, but most people prefer to make their own tack, as Breyers is not totally realistic, and can be rather expensive.
 Breyer also sells a range of accessories such as jumps, which offer rather better value to the novice hobbyist.
-Other firms make tack to suit their own models, and there are a few hobbyists who also sell tack/kits etc. in various scales.
-‘How-to’ information for those who want to take the plunge and make their own tack is regularly featured by the various hobby publications.
+Other firms make tack to suit their own models, and there are many hobbyists who also sell tack/kits etc. in various scales.
+'How-to' information for those who want to take the plunge and make their own tack is regularly featured on the various hobby groups and websites.

 Details and Breeding